The National Academies: What You Need To Know About Infectious Disease

 Polio is a highly infectious disease caused by a virus that affects the nervous system.
 The virus spreads by direct person-to-person contact, contact with infected mucus or phlegm from the nose or mouth, or contact with infected feces.

 Between 1840 and the 1950s, polio was a worldwide epidemic.
-Since the development of polio vaccines, the incidence of the disease has been greatly reduced.
-Polio has been wiped out in a number of countries.
+Since the development of the polio vaccine, the incidence of the disease has been greatly reduced and even wiped out in a number of countries.
 There have been very few cases of polio in the Western Hemisphere since the late 1970s.
 Children in the United States are now routinely vaccinated against the disease.

 Symptoms